GeorgeDUT/MetaRLSAS/README.md

 ```
 python test-my-new.py --config mdp-complex/config.json --policy mdp-complex/policy.th --output mdp-complex/results.npz --meta-batch-size 1 --num-batches 2 --num-workers 2
 ```

+Grad_Steps = 50 in test-my-new.py is the step you want to print.
+You can set it to any number.
+But you should keep Grad_Steps < num-steps (num-steps is set in mdp-complex/config.json)

 We already save a trained model in mdp-complex.

 #### How to change the parameters and use yourself environment